kevonc/kevonc.github.io/_newsletters/issue-002.md

 ---
 layout: post
-title: "KC#2 - Passion Search & The Only SEO Article for Founders"
+title: "KC#2 - Passion search & the only SEO article for founders"
 date: 2020-12-01 09:24
 categories: newsletter
 ---